-- 6. The minimal grade for successful completion of any nursing course that has a clinical/laboratory component is 60%.
-Supplementals will not be permitted in these courses. - 7.
-The minimal grade for successful completion of all other nursing and non-nursing courses is 50%. - 8.
-Students must obtain an overall average of at least 60% in all courses successfully completed in each academic year. - Students may not take any required course specifically identified under the heading "Bachelor of Science in Nursing Program" more than twice. - 10.
-Students who fail two nursing courses (courses with a nursing number) will be dismissed from the program. - II.
-Classroom attendance is mandatory for all nursing courses.
+6. The minimal grade for successful completion of any nursing course that has a clinical/laboratory component is 60%.
+Supplementals will not be permitted in these courses.
+7. The minimal grade for successful completion of all other nursing and non-nursing courses is 50%.

+8. Students must obtain an overall average of at least 60% in all courses successfully completed in each academic year.

+9. Students may not take any required course specifically identified under the heading "Bachelor of Science in Nursing Program" more than twice.

+10. Students who fail two nursing courses (courses with a nursing number) will be dismissed from the program.

+11. Classroom attendance is mandatory for all nursing courses.
 Attendance in classes is a student obligation and an un-excused absence is not recognized as a student privilege by the School of Nursing.
-In the case of repeated absences from classes, without just cause, the instructor may stop evaluating student work and assign a grade of "F". - 12.
-Any student who has completed a lab or class on medications or intravenous therapy in N101, 102,213, and 323 must write a Mathematics Competency Test, and achieve a grade of 85%.
+In the case of repeated absences from classes, without just cause, the instructor may stop evaluating student work and assign a grade of "F".

+12. Any student who has completed a lab or class on medication or intravenous therapy must write a Mathematics Competency Test, and achieve a grade of 85%.
 Calculators are not permitted during the test.
+Math competency exams will be written in N101, 102, 213, 223, and 323.
 One supplemental test per course will be permitted on the date specified in the course syllabus.

-Remedial help is mandatory prior to writing the supplemental test.
-It is the student's responsibility to arrange help sessions with nursing lab instructors.
-The remedial help must be verified by the signatures of both the student and nursing lab instructor before the supplemental test is written.
-If a student fails to complete the remedial help process, the supplemental test opportunity is forfeited and the student will be given a failing grade in the course.
-If a student is not successful in the supplemental test, faculty, in consultation with the Dean of Nursing, reserves the right to assign a failure in the course.
+Remedial help is mandatory prior to writing a supplemental test.
+It is the student's responsibility to arrange help sessions with nursing lab instructors prior to the date of the supplemental test.
+The remedial help must be verified by the signatures of both the student and nursing lab instructor before a supplemental test is written.
+If a student fails to complete the remedial help process, a supplemental test opportunity is forfeited and the student will be given a failing grade in the course.

+If a student is not successful in a supplemental test, faculty, in consultation with the Dean of Nursing, reserves the right to assign a failure in the course.
 The decision to fail the student will be made on a case-by-case basis, with consideration given to the student's academic and clinical performance in the program.
+Documentation of a failed math competency exam will be placed in the student's file.

+Should a student fail more than two supplemental math competency exams throughout the program, this normally will be cause for dismissal from the program